-The resident population comprises persons who regard the sample address as their main address.
-Persons who have lived in a dwelling for more than six consecutive months are considered a member of the resident population, even if they do not regard this as their principal dwelling.
-Persons absent for more than six months are not regarded as a member of the resident population.
+In general, the resident population comprises persons who regard the sample address as their main address.
+However, persons who have lived in a dwelling during the reference week are considered as members of the resident population, even if they do not regard this as their principal dwelling, unless they are staying in the UK only for the purposes of recreation, holiday, visits to friends and relatives, business, medical treatment or religious pilgrimage, and who remain(s) resident abroad.
+Such cases are not included in the UK LFS.